 In fact, just mentioning the word 'networking' makes many people immediately think of awkward handshakes, senseless small talk, and emails from strangers that want to pick their brain.
 Because of this, some people will turn a conference outing into a dreary smartphone-staring competition.

 That's only because many of us don't know how to make networking fun, productive, and natural.
-Here are some pro tips to change your perspective on conference networking.
+If you are attending a conference ranging from the topics of WealthTech to Validation, here are some pro tips to change your perspective on conference networking.

 Step Up Your Conference Networking Game